evandrosouza-developer/ps2tomsxUSB/README.md

 1) Install dfu-util.
 This example is for Debian derivated Linux (Debian, Ubuntu, Mint, etc):
 `sudo apt install dfu-util`

-2) Make the .bin file, as dfu-util is not compatible with .elf:
-`arm-none-eabi-objcopy -Obinary tester-ps2-msxF4.elf tester-ps2-msxF4.bin`

-3) Make sure the chip is at least 25°C (you may let it working for a while and help with the heat of your finger), because it uses internal oscillator to clock USB, factory trimmed to 25°C;
+2) Make sure the chip is at least 25°C (you may let it working for a while and help with the heat of your finger), because it uses internal oscillator to clock USB, factory trimmed to 25°C;

-4) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;
+3) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;

-5) Then release BOOT0 AFTER 0.5 second you released NRST;
+4) Then release BOOT0 AFTER 0.5 second you released NRST;

-6) Now you can see a new USB device in your linux enviroment: 0483:df11.
+5) Now you can see a new USB device in your linux enviroment: 0483:df11.
 Run the command to flash the code itself:
-`dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D tester-ps2-msxF4.bin`
+`dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D ps2-msx-kb-convF4.bin`

-7) Unplug the USB cable and power on the device to run the code.
+6) Unplug the USB cable and power on the device to run the code.

 On windows you can download STM32CubeProg on ST site, replacing step 1.
 You have to adjust step 6 to this tool.
 Please follow ST instructions.